MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.8.md

 (2) Second, after the harvest price is released, and if it is not equal to the projected price, we will recalculate the indemnity payment and pay any additional indemnity that may be due.

-15. Production Included in Determining an Indemnity and Payment Reductions.
+15. Production Included in Determining an Indemnity and Payment Reductions

 (a) The total production to be counted for a unit will include all production determined in accordance with the policy.

 (b) Appraised production will be used to calculate your claim if you are not going to harvest your acreage.
 Such appraisals may be conducted after the end of the insurance period.
 If you harvest the crop after the crop has been appraised:

-(1) You must provide us with the amount of harvested production (If you fail to provide verifiable records of harvested production, no indemnity will be paid and you will be required to return any previously paid indemnity for the unit that was based on an appraised amount of production); and
+(1) You must provide us with the amount of harvested production (If you fail to provide acceptable verifiable records or acceptable farm management records of harvested production, no indemnity will be paid and you will be required to return any previously paid indemnity for the unit that was based on an appraised amount of production); and

 (2) If the harvested production exceeds the appraised production, claims will be adjusted using the harvested production, and you will be required to repay any overpaid indemnity; or